cschotte/azure-maps-mcp/README.md

-# 🗺️ Azure Maps MCP Server
+# 🗺️ Azure Maps ### Focused capabilities
+- 🎯 Geocoding and reverse geocoding with optional admin boundaries
+- 🛣️ Directions, route matrices, reachable range (isochrones)
+- 🖼️ Static map rendering with markers and paths
+- 🌐 IP geolocation and validation (IPv4/IPv6)
+- 🌎 Country lookup and lightweight country search
+- ⏰ Time zone information by coordinates with detailed options
+- 🌤️ Weather data including current conditions, forecasts, and alertsrver

-Make any MCP-compatible AI agent location-aware with Azure Maps—search, routes, boundaries, IP geolocation, and static maps in one serverless package.
+Make any MCP-compatible AI agent location-aware with Azure Maps—search, routes, boundaries, IP geolocation, time zones, weather, and static maps in one serverless package.

 This project implements a Model Context Protocol (MCP) server on Azure Functions (isolated worker, .NET 9).
-It exposes a compact, pragmatic set of tools that map directly to Azure Maps capabilities, so agents can geocode, analyze coordinates, compute routes/matrices/ranges, render images, validate IPs, and look up countries—securely and at scale.
+It exposes a compact, pragmatic set of tools that map directly to Azure Maps capabilities, so agents can geocode, analyze coordinates, compute routes/matrices/ranges, render images, validate IPs, look up countries, get time zone information, and access weather data—securely and at scale.

 > [!IMPORTANT]
 > This MCP server is in preview.
 APIs, tool schemas, and behavior may change.
 Avoid production use.